How much does house cleaning cost?Get a free quote now

 Post to find a price.
 It's free and only takes a minute.

 - House cleaning prices for different types of cleaning services

-- Average hourly rates of house cleaning
+- Average hourly house cleaning rates in the UK

 - What factors affect the cost of cleaning a house?

 - How much does a deep clean cost?

 - Do I need to hire a house cleaner?

 - What are the standard inclusions for house cleaning?

 - Tasks you can assign to your house cleaner